Art Advice

 Remember, the design and drawing phase is where your creativity truly shines.
 Take your time, enjoy the artistic process, and let your unique style come through in each card you create.
 Whether you’re crafting cards for a friend’s happy birthday, holidays, or any special occasion, your personal touch will make them truly special and cherished by the recipients.

 Improving your calligraphy or hand lettering skills can make your cards look even more elegant and personal.
 I like to use a brush tip pen for calligraphy, though I would suggest the Piochoo Calligraphy Pens for beginner artists wanting a variety of different tips.
-Amazon provides these pens for a reasonable inexpensive price.
-If you find you like a specific pen best, invest in more expensive ones.
-My favorites are fine point Sharpies and dual tip markers like these on Amazon.
-Check out this article for more artistic mediums I use to draw and paint.
+If you find you like a specific pen style best, maybe think about investing in more expensive ones.
+My absolute go-to pen is the Pilot G-2 in 0.7mm for everyday use and dual tip brush pens for bullet journaling, custom cards, and sketchbook drawings.
+To learn more about my art supplies and what I prefer to use for drawing and painting, check out this article about my favorite mediums to use as an artist.

 Also, make sure to test out your markers and pens before writing on the final card!
-I opt for pens rather than ink, but both can bleed depending on the paper.
+While I opt for pens and markers over ink, both can bleed through the paper.

 This artist used the wrong type of paper, and found their writing bled across the page.